-Deployment of Eaton products in customer environment
+Deployment in customer environment

 There is increasing concern regarding cybersecurity across industries, where companies are steadily integrating field devices into enterprise-wide information systems.
-This is why Eaton has incorporated secure development life cycle in their product development to ensure that cybersecurity is addressed at all levels of development and commissioning of our products.
+This is why ELPRO has incorporated secure development life cycle in their product development to ensure that cybersecurity is addressed at all levels of development and commissioning of our products.

 There is no protection method that is completely secure.
 Industrial Control Systems continue to be the target for attacks.
 The complexities of these attacks make it very difficult to have a complete secure system.
-A defense mechanism that is effective today may not be effective tomorrow as the ways and means of cyber-attacks constantly change.
+A defence mechanism that is effective today may not be effective tomorrow as the ways and means of cyber-attacks constantly change.
 Therefore it's critical that our customers remain aware of changes in cybersecurity and continue to work to prevent any potential vulnerability of their products and systems in their environment.

-At Eaton we are focusing on analyzing emerging threats and ensuring that we are developing secure products and helping our customers deploy and maintain our solutions in a secure environment.
+At ELPRO we are focusing on analyzing emerging threats and ensuring that we are developing secure products and helping our customers deploy and maintain our solutions in a secure environment.
 We continue to evaluate cybersecurity updates that we become aware of and provide the necessary communication on our website as soon as possible.

-Eaton strongly recommends our customers to apply the deployment practices that are outlined in the appendix to this document "Secure Hardening Guidelines" on page 79.
+ELPRO strongly recommends our customers to apply the deployment practices that are outlined in the appendix to this document - "Secure hardening guidelines" on page 71.